Procedure template for ISO ISO 13485:2016 quality systems

 On January 30, 2013, Eucamed released an industry position paper on the proposed regulations (http://bit.ly/EucamedPositionPaper).
 In general, the position paper supported the proposal.
 However, the position paper also states that it is in support of regulations that:

-• ensures timely access to the latest innovative technologies, and
+• ensures timely access to the latest innovative technologies and

 • maintains an environment that encourages and keeps research and innovation in Europe.

-On September 12, 2013, Eucamed released the results of an industry survey (http://bit.ly/CostofEURegs) stating that the cost of the proposed regulations would be 17.5 Billion Euros.
-The details of the survey indicate that the implementation of the Unique Device Identifier (UDI) system, improved labeling, and clinical performance data will require a 7.5 billion Euro investment.
+On September 12, 2013, Eucamed released the results of an industry survey (http://bit.ly/CostofEURegs) stating that the proposed regulations cost 17.5 Billion Euros.
+The survey details indicate that implementing the Unique Device Identifier (UDI) system, improved labeling, and clinical performance data will require a 7.5 billion Euro investment.
 Also, industry survey respondents indicated that an additional 2.5 million Euro investment would be needed for each new Class III device that is required to undergo the proposed Scrutiny process in Article 44.
-The release of the Eucamed survey was only six days before the rescheduled ENVI vote on September 18, 2013—which was delayed for the third time until today.
+The Eucamed survey was released only six days before the rescheduled ENVI vote on September 18, 2013—which was delayed for the third time until today.

 Next Step in the Proposed Medical Device Regulations Approval Process

 Now that the amended proposal has passed the vote, the next step is the plenary vote.
-This is scheduled for October 22, 2013, but there is some discussion as to whether the plenary vote should occur within 21 days of the ENVI vote to comply with a previous legal ruling.
-October 22 does not give Parliament adequate time to make any significant revisions to the compromise amendments—let alone 21 days.
+This is scheduled for October 22, 2013, but there is some discussion about whether the plenary vote should occur within 21 days of the ENVI vote to comply with a previous legal ruling.
+October 22 does not give Parliament adequate time to make significant revisions to the compromise amendments—let alone 21 days.
 Therefore, I DO NOT expect the plenary vote to pass.
 I do not expect a vote.
 I expect Eucamed and industry lobbyists to be busy during the next few weeks.
 Opponents of the regulations will focus on three failures of the compromise amendment:

 1. the implementation cost is not acceptable during a European economic crisis